ehsaanmosadegh/MISR-roughness/README.md

 # MISR-roughness
-This repository includes programs that will calculate the surface roughness from imagery data from MISR satellite.
+This repository includes programs that will calculate the surface roughness from imagery data sets from MISR satellite.
+This project is based on the research that is addresed in the following paper: https://www.mdpi.com/2072-4292/11/1/50/htm